The translation of this document is outdated.

 relevant legal persons governed by public law.

-Movable property may be in the ownership, possession or use of
+Movable property may be in the ownership, possession, or use

 possession or use of the joint institution.